steffjenl/com.ubnt.unifiprotect/README.md

     * A: Set 'Minimum seconds of motion to trigger event' on 1 second or higher
     * Do you have more tips? let me know!

+* Question: I am using a UnifiOS device, I don't see any storage information.
+    * A: UnifiOS device does not release storage information through the API.

 ## Feedback